oils-for-unix/oils/doc/oil-language-tour.md

     echo "_ $[join(mylist)] _"       # => _ ab _

-### Multiple Strings: Globs, Brace Expansion, and Splicing
+### Arrays of Strings: Globs, Brace Expansion, and Splicing

 There are four different constructs that evaluate to a **list of strings**, rather than a single string.